 therapeutic strategies, and therapeutic compounds.

-- In the lab, you will work side-by-side with faculty members, exploring molecular signaling
+- In the lab, you will work side-by-side with world-renowned faculty members, exploring

-pathways, tumor targeting, and other aspects of drug discovery.
+molecular signaling pathways, tumor targeting, and other aspects of drug discovery,

-opportunities in the heart of the region’s biotechnology and health science industries.
+in the heart of the region's biotechnology and health sciences industries.